avastmick/google-generative-ai-rs/README.md

 # google-gemini-api-rs
-A rust-based API to interact with the Google Gemini Large Language Model API
+An unofficial rust-based client library to interact with the Google Gemini generative AI API